Safety systems

 Within a building, the heavy smoke from a large fire flows around much like liquid does in a flood (but up near the ceiling).

-It is extremely important that this smoke is not allowed to spread from fire cell to fire cell, and we do this by using smoke stop doors and fire curtains.
+It is extremely important that this smoke is not allowed to spread throughout the building and we do this by using smoke stop doors and fire curtains.

 In modern buildings, these features are held open by electro-magnets that are turned off when the fire alarm is activated.
 The doors will swing shut and the curtains will lower, thus forming a barrier so the smoke does not spread.